ne-njaravani/obsidian-md/AWS/AWS Technical Essentials/MODULE 1 INTRODUCTION TO AMAZON WEB SERVICES/AWS Global.md

 		- Synchronous applications such as gaming, telephony, WebSockets, and Internet of Things (IoT) are significantly affected by high latency
 		- Asynchronous workloads, such as ecommerce applications, can also suffer from user connectivity delays
 	- Price
+		- vary from one Region to another
+			- Due to the local economy and the physical nature of operating data centers
+			- Internet connectivity, imported equipment costs, customs, real estate, and other factors impact region's pricing
+		- Instead of charging a flat rate worldwide
+			- AWS charges based on the financial factors specific to each Region
 	- Availability
+		- Some services might not be available in some Regions
+			- AWS doc provides
 	- Compliance